 It is a wondrous thing when an idea is planted in the human heart.
 Some ideas, like fast growing trees, get rooted quickly and spring up rapidly.
 They push and drive the idea to come to life: to either find the way or create one where none existed before.
 These ideas, embedded in the hearts of ambitious men and women have changed and improved our world, sometimes seemingly overnight.

 Other ideas are like the slow growing Sequoia with their seeds inside serotinous cones lying dormant for several years waiting for a fire to release them.
-Once in the ground, these seeds find themselves in a place cleared of extraneous dead foliage and because everything is burned away, they are bathed in an abundance of light and fertile ash nutrients.
+The intense flames come, and then once in the ground, these seeds find themselves in a place cleared of extraneous dead foliage.
+Because everything is burned away, they are bathed in an abundance of light and fertile ash nutrients.
 Perfect growing conditions for a redwood.

 The idea for Living in Cherith was of the latter kind.
 Something that sat in my heart waiting…